Is the Google Ads Quality Score real?

-The Ad Group-level Quality Score is used to look at the different areas of your campaigns that need help.
+The Ad Group-level Quality Score looks at the different areas of your ad campaigns that need help.

-Please note that the Ad group quality score is not visible within an account on the ‘Ad Groups’ tab but is an average of the keyword quality scores in the specific ad group you are looking at
+Please note that Ad group Quality Score is not visible within an account on the ‘Ad Groups’ tab but is an average of the keyword Quality Scores in the specific ad group you’re looking at.

-This is the Quality Score of the individual keywords you are targeting.
+This is the Quality Score of the individual keywords you’re targeting.
 Your keyword-level score is calculated by the performance of search queries that exactly match your keyword.

-The click-through rate of each ad you are running will determine the Ad Quality Score.
+The click-through rate of each ad you’re running determines the Ad Quality Score.

-For Mobile, Google states that Quality Score is calculated the same way, regardless of which device platform you choose (computers, iPad and smartphones, etc.); however, the system does take distance between the user and business location into consideration, when available, for mobile ad Quality Score by using device location and location extensions data.
+Quality Score is calculated the same way, regardless of which device platform you choose (computers, iPad, smartphones, etc.).
+But the system does take the distance between the user and business location into consideration, when available, for mobile ad Quality Score by using device location and location extensions data.

-Quality score is calculated every single time your keyword receives an impression.
-This means that both your quality score and ad rank are calculated multiple times a day, depending on the number of impressions your keyword receives.
+Quality score re-calculates every 👏 single 👏 time 👏 your keyword gets an impression.
+This means that both your Quality Score and ad rank are calculated multiple times a day, depending on the number of impressions your keyword receives.

-Many factors involve the creation of a quality score, but here are the main big ones that dominate the increases and decreases in quality score:
+Many factors go into Quality Score, but here are the main big ones that dominate the increases and decreases in Quality Score:

-…of both your ad and keyword.
-The higher the CTR, the higher your quality score, and the higher your quality score, the higher your ad rank.
+The CTR of both your ad and keyword.
+The higher the CTR, the higher your Quality Score, the higher your ad rank.

-This is the BIGGEST factor in quality score calculations.
-Bar none.
-And the biggest factor in how quality score and ad rank are calculated.
+This is the BIGGEST factor in Quality Score calculations bar none.
+It’s also the biggest factor in ad rank calculations.

 So what do you do?